bmillwood/bmillwood.github.io/src/content/page/Where.markdown

 ---
 title: Where should I give?
 ---
-I am trying to work out where to give to UK-tax deductible charities (or, in principle, places at least 70% more compelling).
+I am trying to work out where to give a large-ish amount over the next week or two.
+I currently pay UK tax at the 40% rate, so UK-deductibility gives a 5/3 multiplier on donation value.

 ## Causes